jerome-neo/LiftSim/docs/FrontendUserGuide.md

 title: User Guide
 ---

-LiftSim is a data science project aimed at improving elevator efficiency and reducing wait times in multi-floor buildings, particularly, S16 building at the National University of Singapore (NUS).
-By utilizing statistical modeling techniques and simulation software, LiftSim provides valuable insights into elevator performance and management.
+LiftSim is a web application designed for the building management officer to simulate the movement processes and monitor the overall crowdedness and waiting time of three lifts at S16

 ## Quick start

 1. Ensure you have Python `3.9` or above installed in your Computer.

-2. Download the latest `____`(Coming soon!)
+2. Download the zip file or clone the whole repository.

+3. Open the terminal and change directory to this folder.

 --------------------------------------------------------------------------------------------------------------------